Neighbour Hub 001

 Placemaking through resilient infrastructure.

-Our first Neighbour Hub installation, a resilient bench, is being installed March 2019 in the Fairview neighbourhood in Victoria, BC.
+Our first Neighbour Hub installation, a resilient bench, was installed March 2019 in the Fairfield neighbourhood of Victoria, BC.
 This Neighbour Hub was co-created with the Leonard St block watch and designed for Shift Collaborative’s local Building Resilient Neighbourhoods initiative.
 The design of this piece spanned the course of four months as desired components and aesthetics were shaped collaboratively.

 This bench project was designed to include the energy and communication Neighbour Hub components.
 The bench is also designed with an internal compartment, accessible by the block watch, to store essential supplies for the neighbourhood, such as a radio and water filters, in case the city’s infrastructure is ever compromised.